 Learn to work with Tiled, the most popular tile map editing program.

-Use Gum to define and lay out powerful UI in your FlatRedBall game for HUDs and other UI.
+Use Gum to define and lay out flexible graphical layouts in your FlatRedBall game for HUDs and other UI.

 The AnimationEditor simplifies the creation of frame-flipping animations.